• Skip to main content

 These Chocolate Granola Bars combine the perfect natural sweetness of dates and maple syrup with the textural crunch from oven-baked oats and toasted hazelnuts.
 They're wholesome with a teeny bit of indulgence.
 Winning!

-For more snack recipes you and your kids will love, check out my Banana Chocolate Muffins, Strawberry Shortcake Bark or Chocolate Chip Scones.
-They all make perfect lunchbox treats!
+For more snack recipes you and your kids will love, check out my Banana Oatmeal Chocolate Muffins, Strawberry Shortcake Bark, Date and Walnut Cake, or Mary Berry's Banana Bread Recipe.
+They're all delicious!

 🌟 Why You'll Love This Recipe